 In the ordinary course of operations the Company receives claims where the Company believes an unfavorable outcome is possible and/or for which is probable and no estimate of possible losses can currently be made.
-A significant customer was a defendant in patent infringement claims and is asserting possible indemnity rights under contracts with the Company.
-The customer has settled one matter, which has been dismissed, and won summary judgment for all claims in the other.
+A significant customer was a defendant in two patent infringement claims (one of which is ongoing) and is asserting possible indemnity rights under contracts with the Company.
+The customer has settled one matter, and initially won summary judgment for all claims in the other, which was reversed on appeal.
 The customer has informed the Company that the customer intends to seek to recover from the Company a share of the settlement and defense costs.
-For the dismissed case, the customer provided an initial allocation of their defense costs in a range of up to \$160,000 at this time.
-The Company does not have a best estimate within the range or a true lower limit of the range, and therefore, we can only disclose the range.
-For the settled case, the Company has not been involved in any settlement discussions nor informed by the customer of any settlement details and therefore management is currently unable to estimate a range of potential loss associated with this claim with any degree of certainty, and the Company is not yet able to calculate the exposure of this claim, which will vary depending upon the settlement reached by the customer and the Company's contribution ratio.
+For the summary judgment case, the customer provided an initial allocation of their defense costs, but has reserved rights now that the appeal reversed the initial decision.
+The Company recently obtained additional information to evaluate the facts for both cases and has agreed on principle to a combined settlement amount of \$0.3 million, but have not agreed on the timing of payment.
+The parties are discussing final terms and conditions and are close to settlement, with some indemnity rights reserved.
+As of March 31, 2019, the combined settlement is unpaid and accrued on the Consolidated Balance Sheets presented in Accrued expenses.
+Both of these claims relate to a business which was previously sold and therefore the related expense is presented as discontinued operations in fiscal year 2019.